 - Clean your blender pitcher and pour the strained hemp milk back into it.

-- There are several ingredients you can use to sweeten the milk.
-Add 2 tablespoons of either pure maple syrup or honey, or several drops of stevia.
+- Add 2 tablespoons of either pure maple syrup or honey.
+Alternatively, add several drops of stevia.

 - A handful of soaked and pitted dates can be added for additional sweetness.

 - Blend on high for about 10 seconds.